northeast-kansas-library-system/next/source/procedures/covid.closure.rst

 Click on "Save" after necessary changes have been made.

 .. image:: ../images/covid.close.0140.png
+   :alt: Screenshot of where the code should go and where the save button is

 After saving, you should verify that the information is accurate and looks correct and click on "Submit" to finalize the changes

 .. image:: ../images/covid.close.0150.png
+   :alt: Screenshot of what the rendered code should look like and where the Submit button is

 When you return to the home page in the staff client, the updates should appear on the left hand side of the homepage

 .. image:: ../images/covid.close.0160.png
+   :alt: Screenshot showing where the final code should appear

 Suspend unfilled requests